-CONTACT INFORMATION 3

-This is an unofficial translation.
-FTIA takes no responsibility to its correctness.
-The Official tex Finnish and Swedish only

-1. GENERAL INFORMATION 8

-1.1 The instructions and their objectives 8

-1.2 Assistance of winter navigation 8

-1.3 Vessels entitled to icebreaker assistance 8

-1.3.1 The publication Finland's Winter Navigation, compliance with instructions 10

-1.4 Order of assistance 10

-1.4.1 Securing transports critical for the emergency supply 10

-1.5 Reporting obligations by ports and shipping companies 11

-1.5.1 Ports 11

-1.5.2 Shipping companies and agents 11

-2. ASSISTANCE RESTRICTIONS AND EXEMPTIONS 11

-2.1 Assistance restrictions 11

-2.2 Imposing of assistance restrictions 11

-2.3 Equivalence between ice classes 12

-2.4 Exemptions 13

-3. MASTER'S CHECKLIST 14

-4. NAVIGATION IN ICE 15

-4.1 Risks when navigating in ice 15

-4.2 Reporting 15

-4.2.1 Vessels bound for the Bothnian Bay or the Bothnian Sea 15

-4.2.2 Vessels bound for the Gulf of Finland 16

-4.2.3 Vessels bound for the Lake Saimaa area 16

-4.3 Proceeding in ice 16

-4.4 Instructions for ice navigation in fairways in the archipelago 16

-4.5 Instructions for assisted vessels 16

-4.6 Instructions for towage 17

-5. PILOT BOARDING IN ICE CONDITIONS 19

-6. VESSEL TRAFFIC SERVICES VTS, GOFREP AND TURKU RADIO 20

-6.1 VTS 20

-6.2 GOFREP 20

-6.3 Maritime safety radio communications, Turku Radio 20

-6.4 Temporary withdrawal of the traffic separation scheme 20

-7. THE ICE SERVICE OF THE FINNISH METEOROLOGICAL INSTITUTE 21

-8. ICEBREAKING IN THE LAKE SAIMAA AREA 21

-9. FURTHER INFORMATION 22

-9.1 Winter Navigation at the FTIA 22

-9.2 Baltic Sea Icebreaking Web (BIM Web)

-10. LEGISLATION AND REGULATIONS

-11. ADJUSTING THE RADAR IMAGE 23
+CON NTACT INFORMATION 4

+1. GENERAL INFORMATION

+1.1 The instructions and their objectives

+1.2 Assistance of winter navigation

+1.3 Vessels entitled to icebreaker assistance1.3.1 The publication Finland's Winter Navigation, compliance 9

+with instructions .10

+1.4 Order of assistance 11

+1.4.1 Securing transports critical for the emergency supply 11

+1.5 Reporting obligations by ports and shipping companies

+1.5.1 Ports

+1.5.2 Shipping companies and agents

+2. ASSISTANCE RESTRICTIONS AND EXEMPTIONS

+2.1 Assistance restrictions2.2 Imposing of assistance restrictions

+2.3 Equivalence between ice classes

+2.4 Exemptions

+З. MASTER'S CHECKLIST 14

+4. NAVIGATION IN ICE 16

+4.1 Risks when navigating in ice

+4.2 Reporting 16

+4.2.1 Vessels bound for the Bothnian Bay or the Bothnian Sea

+4.2.2 Vessels bound for the Gulf of Finland 4.2.3 Vessels bound for the Lake Saimaa area . /

+4.3 Proceeding in ice

+4.4 Instructions for ice navigation in fairways in the archipelago

+4.5 Instructions for assisted vessels 18

+4.6 Instructions for towage

+5. PILOT BOARDING IN ICE CONDITIONS

+6. VESSEL TRAFFIC SERVICES VTS, GOFREP AND TURKU RADIO .22

+6.1 VTS .
+22

+6.2 GOFREP

+6.3 Maritime safety radio communications, Turku Radio6.4 Temporary withdrawal of the traffic separation scheme .
+22

+7. THE ICE SERVICE OF THE FINNISH METEOROLOGICAL INSTITUTE

+ICEBREAKING IN THE LAKE SAIMAA AREA

+8.

+9. FURTHER INFORMATION

+9.1 Winter Navigation at the FTIA9.2 Baltic Sea Icebreaking Web (BIM Web) .
+24 74

+10 LEGISLATION AND REGULATIONS

+11. ADJUSTING THE RADAR IMAGE .
+25